 There’s no shortage of old, cheap pianos, languishing in basements, garages and online.
 Most could be purchased for practically nothing.
 If beginners could really learn to play on pianos like these, dealers could buy them by the truck load, re–sell them to parents, then wait a few months until everyone came back to buy good quality instruments.
 It would be a no–brainer.
 (Remember, we’re online too.
 Most of the pianos you see online are pianos the local dealers rejected.)

 Parents sometimes buy an old, beat–up piano for their beginners in the theory that, when their child “learns to play,” they’ll buy a better one.
-That’s like putting an adult size 10 pair of shoes on a 1–year–old and saying, “When he learns to walk, I’ll get him some shoes that fit.”
+That’s like telling a child's teacher, “When he learns to read, I’ll buy him a book.”
 The problem is, it just doesn’t work that way.
 When their piano doesn’t work properly or sound good, beginners become frustrated – even if they can’t properly or accurately articulate their frustration.
 Most in this situation give up in the first year.

 After the child has given up, the parent is often relieved that a minimum of money was spent.
 This entirely misses the point that something of greater value was lost: the joy of making music.
 It can’t be stressed enough that a beginner is practically doomed to failure if given a sub–standard piano on which to learn.